divio/drupal-boilerplate/README.rst

 chown -R www-data:www-data /web mkdir -p /config/sync

+the following packages are additionally installed for S3: composer require drupal/s3fs

 This installation provides a pre-defined settings.php file with the necessary database connection settings.
 Please review these for your own security.